01 of 09

 09 of 09

-No site in Southeast Asia encapsulates the European colonial experience as purely as Vigan.
+No site in Southeast Asia encapsulates the European colonial experience as purely as Vigan in the Philippines.
 Recognized by UNESCO as a World Heritage Site, Vigan is a very well-preserved Spanish colonial town, complete with cobblestone streets and a design sensibility that fuses European colonial architecture with Asian designs appropriate to the climate.

 It's not all old buildings, though—the governor's fortress nearby features a mini-zoo with exotic animals; old calesas (horse-drawn carriages) offer rides through the Vigan streets; the Pagburnayan (burnay jar factory) will let you try your hand at making a huge traditional clay jar.